Robyn Rhudy

 NAME OMITTED (magic store).

-Sales Clerk and Demonstrator, June-August 1988
+Sales Clerk and Demonstrator, June to August 1988

 Demonstrated and sold magic supplies and helped keep shop